 9. Bread Scoring tool – around $15

-10. Bread Knife -around $20
+10. Bread knife – around $20

-Well, a good bake absolutely MUST-HAVE a good bread knife.
+Well, a good baker absolutely MUST-HAVE a good bread knife.
 After all, you must showcase your hard work well.
-A serrated knife cuts bread well.
+A serrated bread knife cuts bread well.
 This does not mean you have to buy an expensive bread knife.
 Just make sure you have a good bread knife.
 One that’s not so blunt and does a great job of cutting wonderful bread slices.

 If you love baking sourdough then these are a few of my favorite tools to use when baking sourdough bread at home